 This article was written by Farmer-to-Farmer Volunteer Neelam Canto-Lugo, who won Volunteers for Economic Growth Alliance (VEGA)'s Farmer-to-Farmer Volunteer of the Year Award in 2016.
 This is Neelam's second F2F assignment.
-You can read about her previous assignment in Nepal here.

 This article was originally posted by Winrock here.